 Bindings to the dedicated instances existing prior to the upgrade usually continue to function.
 However, their data is at risk as the broker considers these service instances available.
 Hence, it might bind the service instance to a different app.

 When looking at the deployment logs from the Ops Manager, it appears that a new broker VM is created because it has been identified as missing and the previous broker VM is deleted as it is being considered unneeded:

 cf-redis-broker-partition-<new>/0 (<new-vm-guid>) (canary) Started deleting unneeded instances cf-redis-broker-<old> >

 The above is a known issue affecting Ops Manager upgrades from versions < 1.7 to versions 1.7.0 - 1.7.19.
 The issue results in the persistent disk of the broker that is detached.
-BOSH considers the disk orphaned and schedules it for deletion.
-Orphaned disks are kept around for a limited amount of time, which defaults to five days.
+BOSH considers the disk orphaned and schedules it for the deletion.
+Orphaned disks are kept around for a limited amount of time which by default is five days.
 See BOSH orphaned disks for more information.